SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 };
 ```

-Like `New-Parser.ps1`, the `New-ShellCommand.ps1` script supports the `-NameTransform`, `-WideChar`
+Like `New-Parser.ps1`, the `New-Subcommand.ps1` script supports the `-NameTransform`, `-WideChar`
 and `-AdditionalHeaders` arguments, with the same behavior.
 Note that `-NameTransform` affects the
 auto-generated names of arguments, but does not affect the names of commands (which, if not explicitly
 specified, are determined at runtime and not by the script).

 Use the `-GenerateMain` argument to include a `main()` function in the generated output file.
 This
-main method will call `ookii::register_shell_commands`, and then use `shell_command_manager::run_command`
+main method will call `ookii::register_commands`, and then use `command_manager::run_command`
 to run one of the commands.
 You don't need to define an entry point at all when using this; just the
 commands.
 If `-WideChar` is present, this generates a `wmain()` function instead.

-For more information on how to use the script, run `Get-Help ./New-ShellCommand.ps1`.
+For more information on how to use the script, run `Get-Help ./New-Subcommand.ps1`.

-A [full sample](../samples/generated_shell_commands) is included, which also demonstrates how to
+A [full sample](../samples/generated_subcommand) is included, which also demonstrates how to
 incorporate the code generation as a build step in CMake.

 ### Shell command base classes

 If you have common arguments, or common parser attributes you wish to use for every command, you
-may wish to use a common base class for your shell commands. `New-ShellCommand.ps1` supports this
+may wish to use a common base class for your shell commands. `New-Subcommand.ps1` supports this
 scenario.

 To create the base class, add the `[no_register]` attribute to the class to prevent it from being
 registered as a command.
 Alternatively, you can manually write the base class instead of generating
 it.
-The base class must have a constructor that takes a `ookii::shell_command::builder_type &`
+The base class must have a constructor that takes a `ookii::command::builder_type &`
 argument same as a normal shell command.

 When creating the derived class, just inherit from your base class.
 The generated constructor will